 The Esters are predominantly seen in fresh meat stored aerobically and their production is attributed to P. fragi, which is considered the major ester producer.
-Microbial esterase activity favors the esterification of alcohols and carboxylates found in meat resulting in a fruity off-flavor.
-Some of the volatile esters produced from naturally spoiled meat or an inoculated model meat system include ethyl acetate, ethyl butanoate, ethyl-3-methylbutanoate, ethyloctanoate, ethyl hexanoate, and ethyl decanoate [5-11].
+Microbial esterase activity favors the esterification of alcohols and carboxylates found in meat resulting in a fruity off flavor.
+Some of the volatile esters produced from naturally spoiled meat or an inoculated model meat system include ethyl acetate, ethyl butanoate, ethyl-3- methylbutanoate, ethyloctanoate, ethyl hexanoate, and ethyl decanoate [5,6,7,8,9,10,11].

-The Volatile fatty acids
+The Volatile Fatty Acids

-The Volatile fatty acids are another group of compounds that originate from fresh meat following the hydrolysis of triglycerides and phospholipids.
+Volatile fatty acids are another group of compounds that originate from fresh meat following the hydrolysis of triglycerides and phospholipids.
 Amino acid degradation or the oxidation of ketones, esters, and aldehydes are other plausible reaction pathways for their production.
 B. thermosphacta and Carnobacterium spp. are associated with the production of volatile fatty acids in fresh meat.
 B. thermosphacta are known to produce 2- and 3-methylbutanoic acid from aerobically stored fresh meat, wherein isoleucine, leucine, and valine act as precursors for amino acid degradation.
 These acids provide a pungent, acid, and Roquefort cheese odor and a sour, stinky, feet, sweaty, and cheese odor, respectively, in aerobically stored fresh meat.
-Butanoic acid is produced by LAB via breakdown of amino acids through Stickland reaction, or by Clostridia through butyric fermentative metabolism in vacuum-packaged meats.
-The Butanoic acid is known to produce a rancid, sharp, acid, cheesy, butter, and fruity odor in spoiled meat [31-36].
+Butanoic acid is produced by LAB via the breakdown of amino acids through the Stickland reaction, or by Clostridia through butyric fermentative metabolism in vacuum-packaged meats.
+Butanoic acid is known to produce a rancid, sharp, acid, cheesy, butter, and fruity odor in spoiled meat [31,32,33,34,35,36].

-The Sulfur compounds
+The Sulfur Compounds

-The Volatile sulfur compounds are produced by spoilage microbes as a result of degradation of sulfur-containing amino acids (methionine and cysteine) producing compounds such as dimethylsulfide, dimethyldisulfide, dimethyltrisulfide, and methyl thioacetate.
-The Pseudomonads are commonly associated with the production of volatile sulfur compounds which generate a wide variety of odors providing a sulfurous, cooked onion, vegetable, radish-like, and savory meaty odors.
+The Volatile sulfur compounds are produced by spoilage microbes as a result of the degradation of sulfur-containing amino acids (methionine and cysteine) producing compounds such as dimethylsulfide, dimethyldisulfide, dimethyltrisulfide, and methyl thioacetate.
+The Pseudomonads are commonly associated with the production of volatile sulfur compounds which generate a wide variety of odors providing sulfurous, cooked onion, vegetable, radishlike, and savory meaty odors.
 The Biogenic amines are also a consequence of meat spoilage by bacteria producing amino acid decarboxylases.
 The primary end product of bacterial amino acid metabolism in meat includes putrescine and cadaverine.
-Production of these amines leads to the development of putrefying odors associated with spoiled fresh meat [39,68-73].
+Production of these amines leads to the development of putrefying odors associated with spoiled fresh meat [68,39,70,71,72,73].